dariabroscoteanu/RoCliCo/README.md

 | Test        | 441            | 1,066           | 1,507  |
 | **Total**   | **3,720**      | **4,593**       | **8,313** |

-Furthermore, we conduct experiments with four machine learning methods:
+We conduct experiments with four machine learning methods:

 - Random Forest and SVM based on handcrafted features
 - BiLSTM